 If your nationality can enjoy this policy and you have planned to visit another country or region (such as Hong Kong or other Asian countries), using this policy is better than applying for a VOA.

 Read detailed information about the 144-Hour Visa-Free Transit Policy as well as how to use it.

 Travelers from any country that has diplomatic relations with China can get this visa in Shenzhen Bao’an International Airport.
 Getting this VOA is quick, convenient, and cheap.

-This VOA allows you to travel within Shenzhen then leave for any country or region (including Hong Kong, Macau, and Taiwan) out of mainland China.
+This VOA allows you to travel within Shenzhen then leave for any countries or region (including Hong Kong, Macau, and Taiwan) out of Chinese mainland.
 However, you cannot use this visa to visit any other cities in China.

 Check out the detailed information about the Shenzhen Visa on Arrival and how to apply for it.